 • Lift heavy objects carefully or avoid heavy lifting.
 If you must lift something heavy, always bend from your knees — not your waist.

 A physical exam is usually all that's needed to diagnose an inguinal hernia.
-Your doctor will check for a bulge in the groin area.
+A healthcare professional will check for a bulge in the groin area.
 Because standing and coughing can make a hernia more prominent, you'll likely be asked to stand and cough or strain.

-If the diagnosis isn't readily apparent, your doctor might order an imaging test, such as an abdominal ultrasound, CT scan or MRI.
+If the inguinal hernia isn't readily seen, a care professional might order an imaging test, such as an abdominal ultrasound, CT scan or MRI.

-If your hernia is small and isn't bothering you, your doctor might recommend watchful waiting.
-Sometimes, wearing a supportive truss may help relieve symptoms, but check with your doctor first because it's important that the truss fits properly, and is being used appropriately.
-In children, the doctor might try applying manual pressure to reduce the bulge before considering surgery.
+If the hernia is small and isn't causing problems, a healthcare professional might recommend watchful waiting.
+Sometimes, wearing a supportive truss may help relieve symptoms.
+A health professional can help make sure the truss fits properly and is being used appropriately.
+In children, a care professional might try applying manual pressure to reduce the bulge before considering surgery.

-Enlarging or painful hernias usually require surgery to relieve discomfort and prevent serious complications.
+Hernias that are painful or getting bigger usually need surgery to relieve discomfort and prevent serious complications.

 There are two general types of hernia operations — open hernia repair and minimally invasive hernia repair.